sourcefrog/cargo-mutants/README.md

   or the timeout is too low.

 * **4**: The tests are already failing in a copy of the clean tree, so no mutations were tested.

+### `mutants.out`

+A `mutants.out` directory is created in the source directory.
+It contains:

+* A `logs/` directory, with one log file for each mutation plus the baseline unmutated case.
+The log contains the diff of the mutation plus the output from cargo.

+* A `mutants.json` file describing all the generated mutants.

 ### Tips